 Most common questions art buyers have

-However, the process may raise a lot of doubts and questions, especially if you are not an experienced art buyer or a collector who navigates like a fish in the sea of art.
+The process of buying art may raise a lot of questions and doubts, especially if you are not an experienced art buyer or a collector who navigates like a fish in the sea of art.

 - I do not know much about art, how do I know I am buying a good piece?